xthesilvax/TheSilva_FCV/README.md

 ## Explaining the reason for the modification

 ## Installation
-Just put it in the base and start the script in the "**server.cfg**" file.
+Just put it in the base and start the script in the **"server.cfg"** file.
 ```
 start TheSilva_FCV
 ```